jake-small/backroll_bevy_template/README.md

 # Backroll Bevy Template (Work in Progress)

-A Rust P2P rollback networking example that adds [HouraiTeahouse/backroll-rs](https://github.com/HouraiTeahouse/backroll-rs) to the Bevy game template [NiklasEi/bevy_game_template](https://github.com/NiklasEi/bevy_game_template).
+A Rust P2P rollback networking example that adds [HouraiTeahouse/backroll-rs](https://github.com/HouraiTeahouse/backroll-rs) to the Bevy Game Template [NiklasEi/bevy_game_template](https://github.com/NiklasEi/bevy_game_template).

+Nearly all changes to the Bevy Game Template take place in players.rs, actions.rs, and the newly added backroll.rs.

-Below are instructions from the Bevy game template.
+Below are instructions from the Bevy Game Template.

 <br />